westonganger/form_builder.cr/README.md

 # Contributing

-We use Ameba and Crystal Spec.
-To run all of these execute the following script:
+To run the test suite:

 ```
-./bin/form_builder_spec
+crystal spec
 ```

 # Ruby Alternative